Wodan-class gunboat: Preceding Ever class

-The design of the Wodan class
+Design of the Wodan class

 The Dutch authorities had been very satisfied with the preceding Ever class.
 When they realized that the days of the 23 cm RML were over, they therefore decided to make a new series of gunboats modelled on mounting the 28 cm A No. 1 gun.
 This decision was taken in a departmental order of 19 July 1876.